d1966l/places/README.md

 ## Overview

-This repository contains a comprehensive dataset of Australian cities and towns that can be imported into Microsoft SQL Server (MSSQL) running on localhost.
+This repository contains a comprehensive dataset of Australian cities and towns that can be imported into Microsoft SQL Server (MSSQL) on localhost.

 ## Quick Start